-One of TuneCore's other strengths - is they really tout their synchronization services and pitching.
+One of TuneCore's other strengths besides digital distribution - is they really tout their synchronization services and pitching.
 Music synchronization is how your songs could end up being used and “synched” within movie or TV or video game spots, etc. Considering the power of a well-placed synchronization, that, along with no commissions, makes TuneCore worth a shot.
 It’s up to you at the end of the day - no doubt!

-The most striking aspect of DistroKid is their alliance with Spotify and instant access to "Spotify for Artists."
+The most striking aspect is their alliance with Spotify and instant access to "Spotify for Artists."
 Spotify have DistroKid listed as one of their most trusted digital service provider platforms.
 If you've been wondering how to get your music on Spotify, DistroKid is certainly a solid choice.

-You won't have to worry about your music disappearing when you use DistroKid, either.
+You won't have to worry about your music disappearing when you use their service, either.
 They offer a “legacy program” that ensures your music will stay online, no matter what.
 This makes them potentially a better pick than TuneCore, where you have to pay an annual fee to host your albums -- or like oops, what happens if you forget to pay your annual fee or your credit card changes, etc.

 Here’s a sample of the plans.

 The 'Musician' plan is only $19.99 a year.
-This offers unlimited song and lyric uploads for one artist or band.
+This digital distribution offers unlimited song and lyric uploads for one artist or band.
 It also lists your Spotify page as verified, so your fans will know everything on your channel is official.
 You're also able to edit your Spotify Artist Page.
 But hey, I think that is a standard option now within Spotify itself, if you create your artist account.

 With the Musician Plus plan, you get: